go-aah/docs/pooling.md

 A Pool set of objects that may be individually saved and retrieved.
 A Pool is safe for use by multiple goroutines simultaneously.

-aah framework allocates the fixed number of channel size from `App Config`.
-It only allocates new object using `New` function when necessary even though pool size is higher in config.
-It effectively reuse objects from pool.
+aah framework allocates the fixed number of channel size from `aah.conf`.
+It only allocates new object using `New` function when required even though defined pool size is higher.
+It effectively reuses the objects from pool.

-Channel pooled objects are not removed during garbage collection, however sync.Pool objects may get collected by GC.
+Channel pooled objects are not removed during garbage collection, however sync.Pool objects may get collected by the GC.

-aah framework does Pooling for these types `aah.Context`, `ahttp.Request`, `aah.Reply` and `bytes.Buffer`.